bioinfo-ucsd/BISB-Bootcamp-2025/website/_schedules/schedule.md

         location: MET 223
         instructors: ['Amy Sitapati, *DBMI Director*']
         description: 'For our BMI students, welcome!
 Dr. Amy Sitapti will introduce the Department of Biomedical Informatics (DBMI) at UCSD.
 Researchers from BISB and BMI often get to work together so this a great opportunity for both BISB and BMI students to learn more about the DBMI.'
-      - name: "Introduction to Stats"
+      - name: "Module 3: Introduction to Stats"
         type: mod
         location: MET 223
         start: '9:45 AM'